 These subjects may comprise a dwelling having accommodation such as chapel, refectory, common room, lecture room and bedrooms.
 As most of the occupiers would use the subjects as their permanent home, the main part of the entry should appear in the Council Tax Valuation List.
-Any parts which fall to be entered in the Valuation Roll should be valued by reference to SAA Public Buildings Committee Practice Note 9 (Valuation of Residential Homes) or SAA Public Buildings Committee Practice Note 24 (Valuation of Churches and Other Places or Worship)...
+Dependent on the nature of the subject any parts which fall to be entered in the Valuation Roll should be valued by reference to SAA Public Buildings Committee Practice Note 9 (Valuation of Residential Homes) or SAA Public Buildings Committee Practice Note 24 (Valuation of Churches and Other Places of Worship).

 Other use categories encountered should be valued by reference to the appropriate SAA Committee Practice Note.

-2.5 Cloisters, etc.
+2.5 Cloisters etc.

 These subjects are normally houses or cells which are used exclusively for contemplative monks or nuns who do not engage in any outside activity.
 The subjects may comprise a dwelling having accommodation such as chapel, refectory, common room, lecture room and bedrooms.
 As most of the occupiers would use the subjects as their permanent home, the main part of the entry should appear in the Council Tax Valuation List.
-Any parts which fall to be entered in the Valuation Roll should be valued by reference to SAA Public Buildings Committee Practice Note 9 (Valuation of Residential Homes) or SAA Public Buildings Committee Practice Note 24 (Valuation of Churches and Other Places or Worship).
+Dependent on the nature of the subject any parts which fall to be entered in the Valuation Roll should be valued by reference to SAA Public Buildings Committee Note 9 (Valuation of Residential Homes) or SAA Public Buildings Committee Practice Note 24 (Valuation of Churches and Other Places of Worship).